Electronic-Mango/philosopher-discord-bot/README.md

 So if you make any changes there, just restart the container.
 There's no need to rebuild the image.

+You can supply a custom `.env` by modifying `docker-compose.yml` and:

+ * loading a custom `.env` file as a source of environment variables, just keep in mind that this file **MUST** exist
+ * configuring `CUSTOM_DOTENV` environment variable to point to some custom `.env` file in a mounted volume, this file can be missing from the container, it just won't be loaded

 ## Why?